Toni Nadal: Calls for replacement

-In 2015, after Rafael Nadal lost in the second round at Wimbledon to Dustin Brown, who was ranked No. 102 at the time, former world No. 1 John McEnroe said on BBC Radio 5 Live that the Spanish tennis star should "get a new damn coach".
-Rafael had failed to reach the semifinals at all four Grand Slam events that year.
-In February 2016, at the Buenos Aires Open, Nadal admitted that Rafael would have probably already replaced him had he not been his uncle.
+In 2015, after Rafa Nadal lost in the second round at Wimbledon to Dustin Brown, who was ranked No. 102 at the time, former world No. 1 John McEnroe said on BBC Radio 5 Live that the Spanish tennis star should "get a new damn coach".
+Rafa had failed to reach the semifinals at all four Grand Slam events that year.
+In February 2016, at the Buenos Aires Open, Toni admitted that Rafa would have probably already replaced him had he not been his uncle.

-In December 2016, Rafael added countryman Carlos Moyá, a former world number one player, to work alongside Nadal as his coach.
-Nadal was the first one to contact Moyá to see if he would be willing to join Rafael's coaching team, thinking it was the perfect time to include him.
-Moyá is also expected to work with Nadal on projects with the Rafa Nadal Academy.
+In December 2016, Rafa added countryman Carlos Moyá, a former world number one player, to work alongside Nadal as his coach.
+Toni Nadal was the first one to contact Moyá to see if he would be willing to join Rafa's coaching team, thinking it was the perfect time to include him.
+Moyá also planned to work with Nadal on projects with the Rafa Nadal Academy.

 Leaving Rafael Nadal's coaching team

-In late February 2017, Nadal announced he had decided to retire from his nephew's coaching staff.
-Nadal had informed Moyá and his brother (and Rafael's father) Sebastián of his intentions.
-Nadal originally withheld the knowledge of his plans to separate from Rafael, who found out when the news was released to the press.
-Nadal did not tell Rafael about his decision because he did not want to distract Rafael from playing tennis.
-Nadal stated that he later regretted keeping this information from his nephew.
+In late February 2017, Toni Nadal announced he had decided to retire from his nephew's coaching staff.
+Toni Nadal had informed Moyá and his brother (and Rafa's father) Sebastián of his intentions.
+Toni originally withheld the knowledge of his plans to separate from Rafa, who found out when the news was released to the press.
+Toni did not tell Rafa about his decision because he did not want to distract Rafa from playing tennis.
+Toni stated that he later regretted keeping this information from his nephew.

-Currently, Nadal plans on working at the Rafa Nadal Academy.
+Toni shifted his focus to the Rafa Nadal Academy.
 He stated that he wants to work with younger players and develop their talent.

-Rafael mentioned that he is happy to know Nadal is doing what he wants and does not hold any resentment towards his departure.
-Rafael said he believed it was a good time for Nadal to focus on projects like the Academy.
+Rafa mentioned that he is happy to know his uncle (Toni) is doing what he wants and does not hold any resentment towards his departure.
+Rafa said he believed it was a good time for Toni to focus on projects like the Academy.